Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Approach

 \subsubsection{Vector Reward Function}

-In MORL, $\mathbf{R}$ typically represents a vector reward function, with each reward function computing the reward value for a specific objective separately.
-After executing an action in the current state, the MORL agent receives a vector $\mathbf{r}$ containing rewards corresponding to multiple objectives, which guides the agent in updating the weights for multiple objectives and balancing their relative importance.
-For AV testing, $\mathbf{R}$ is formulated based on the objective functions defined in Section~\ref{sec:objective_function}.
+In \morl, $\mathbf{R}$ typically represents a vector reward function, with each reward function computing the reward value for a specific objective separately.
+After executing an action in the current state, the \morl agent receives a vector $\mathbf{r}$, which is an instance of $\mathbf{R}(t)$ at time step $t$.
+This reward vector contains rewards corresponding to multiple objectives and guides the agent in updating the weights for these objectives to balance their relative importance.
+For AV testing, $\mathbf{R}$ is formulated based on the objective functions (Equation~\ref{eq:general_objective_function}) defined in Section~\ref{sec:objective_function}.
 The objective functions $H = \{h_{1}, h_{2}, \dots, h_{n}\}$ assess the degree or probability of violations of requirements for each instant within every time step.
-On the other hand, the vector reward function focuses on each time step and is derived by identifying the maximum value of each objective function within that time step, ultimately forming the vector reward function required for MORL.
+Since the direction of violation may differ among objectives (i.e., for some requirements, larger values of $h_i$ indicate more severe violations, while for others smaller values indicate worse performance), a monotonic transformation function $v_i(\cdot)$ is introduced for each $h_i$ to ensure that larger values consistently represent higher violation degrees.
+The function $v_i(\cdot)$ can be defined, for example, as a normalization or threshold-based mapping that converts the value of $h_i$ into a non-negative violation degree.
 Let $t$ be the current time step and $\mathbf{R}(t)$ be the vector reward function at time step $t$.
-Then, $\mathbf{R}(t)$ can be expressed as $\mathbf{R}(t) = [max(h_{i\_t_{j}}|j \in \{1, 2, \dots, m\}) \textit{ for } i \in \{1, 2 , \dots, n\}]$, where $h_{i\_t_{j}}$ represents the $i_{th}$ objective function at instant $j$ within time step $t$.
-Specifically, if each time step contains only one instant, the vector reward function will be equivalent to the objective functions.
+The vector reward function consists of $n$ individual reward functions, each corresponding to one objective, and can be written as: